-This configuration provides the same capacity as the basic star, except that the splitting of traffic is done underwater, minimizing the cost of separate cable between remotely located TSs.
+This configuration provides the same capacity as the basic star, except that the splitting of traffic is done underwater, minimizing the cost of separate cables between remotely located TSs.
 Splitting of traffic is accomplished with a branching unit (BU) that interconnects the fibres of a single trunk cable with separate fibres inside two or more branches.

-Figure 6-3 - Topology of branched star
+Figure 3 - Branched star topology

-6.4 Trunk and Branch
+6.4 Trunk and branch